 5. SWOT Analysis

 Create a SWOT analysis identifying the strengths, weaknesses, opportunities, and threats for each supplier.
-After comparing the SWOT analyses, proceed with the best supplier.
+After comparing the SWOT analyses, using the supplier scorecard proceed with the best supplier.

 Strengths are the areas your organization does particularly well and may distinguish you from competitors.